vyjith/Amazon-Simple-Sns-Notification-Alert-Bash/README.md

         read -p "Please choose the value (1 | 2 | 3) : " answer
         case $answer in
-                1) echo "you have selected apache down alert, please hold a moment, we are setuping for you!" sns_apache
+                1) echo "you have selected apache down alert, please hold a moment, while we set up the bash.
+Thank you for choosing my script" sns_apache
                         ;;
-                2) echo "You have selected MariaDB down alert, please hold a moment, we are setuping for you!" sns_mariadb
+                2) echo "You have selected MariaDB down alert, please hold a moment, while we set up the bash.
+Thank you for choosing my script" sns_mariadb
                         ;;
-                3) echo "You have selected Mariadb and apache alert, please hold a moment, we are setuping for you!" sns_apache sns_mariadb
+                3) echo "You have selected MariaDB and apache alert, please hold a moment, while we set up the bash.
+Thank you for choosing my script" sns_apache sns_mariadb
                         ;;
-                *) echo "You have enterd an invalid option" ;;
+                *) echo "You have entered an invalid option" ;;
                 esac